At Arizona sheriff's trial, Latino driver tells of humiliation

 The plaintiffs in the suit include the Somos America immigrants’ rights coalition and all Latino drivers stopped by the sheriff’s office since 2007.

-Magos, who was born in Mexico and took up U.S. citizenship 45 years ago, said the deputy later apologized and told him the stop “had nothing to do with racial profiling.”
+Magos, who was born in Mexico and took up U.S. citizenship 45 years ago, said the deputy later apologized and told him the stop “had nothing to do with racial profiling,” which Magos disputed.

 “I told him that’s exactly what it was.”
-Magos testified, saying he took down the deputy’s name and badge number, and lodged a complaint with the American Civil Liberties Union.
+Magos testified, saying he took down the deputy’s name and badge number, and days later lodged a complaint with the American Civil Liberties Union.

 Asked if the incident changed his view of the Maricopa County Sheriff’s Office, or MCSO, he said: “I lost respect for the MCSO’s deputies and sheriff.”
 Asked if he felt he was treated differently for his ethnicity, he said “Yes.”